jarednpress/Push-OFF/README.md

 ```
 Untested on Windows (we both use linux)

-note: java.jar may not be representitive of final version. is updated as of 'jar file test' commit.
+note: java.jar may not be representitive of final version. is updated as of 'update jar file' commit.

 __________________________________